 First, James Milton Smith is very much the Real Deal.
 He gets both essemtoa; of writing about war; riveting descriptions of the fear, joy, terror, and exhaustion of real combat and the years of internal battle with the “invisible wounds” that all of those who have truly been on the front lines.
 His writing was wonderful and my job, as editor, was like that of an archeologist—clearing away the undergrowth.
 Once that was done, there were vivid descriptions, crisp dialog, and a wonderful sense of humor.
 Sort of an Angkor Wat of a book.
 Again, the sequences where he opened his veins and described the painful process of coming to terms with PTSD, there is an honest and wonderfully human story of the “push pull” process of seeking help when all his conditioning fights against it.

 There is another way that Jim is the real deal.
-Sure, this is a novel (wink wink) but I’m here to say that this man knows way too much about the CIA-led Secret War in Laos--a conflict that the US Government still continues to deny ever occurred—for this to be considered Fiction.
+Sure, this is a novel (wink wink) but I’m here to say that this man knows way too much about the Secret War in Laos—a conflict that the US Government still continues to deny ever occurred—for this to be considered Fiction.
 I have to assume that Someone is still out there trying to keep this secret and mandated the label of “fiction.”
 This is about as fictional as an After-Action Report and a hell of a lot more interesting.
 From the fleshpots of Thailand, to the ludicrous “secrecy” of a war everyone but the American public knew was being fought, to the Hmong and Thai soldiers who fought alongside, to the horror and misery of killing.
 Jim has nailed this story.

 With all that, it’s not a simplistic diary of one man’s time in combat, it’s a meditation on the meaning of life and death (particularly when death is a matter of centimeters and a Ka-Bar knife) the constant process of thought, meditation, and reconsideration that Jim has gone through, and the sharp intelligence that flashes through on every page.
 All that and a surprise ending.

 It was an honor to work on this book and I would like the reader to understand that “The Fourth Pillar” is very much the work of James Milton Smith alone.